-- A. A development platted or approved by Lee County prior to January 28, 1983, provided that all required improvements have been made or that a security for the performance of the improvements has been posted and is current. - B. The division of land for the conveyance of land to a federal, state, County or municipal government entity, or a public utility. - C. The division of land by judicial decree. - D. A division of land of two or fewer lots approved as a limited development order (Sec.
-2-502.B.2, Limited Development Order Procedure) - E. A single family residential lot created between January 28, 1983, and December 21, 1984, that has obtained a favorable minimum use determination in accordance with the Lee Plan.
+- A. A development platted or approved by Lee County prior to January 28, 1983, provided that all required improvements have been made or that a security for the performance of the improvements has been posted and is current. - B. The division of land for the conveyance of land to a federal, state, County or Village entity, or a public utility. - C. The division of land by judicial decree. - D. A division of land of two or fewer lots out of a parent parcel approved as a limited development order (Sec.
+2-502.B.2, Limited Development Order Procedure)